SURFscz/SRAMsync/README.md

 The passwords for the SRAM LDAP are listed as key value pairs.
-The key is the name of the service, i.e. the `service` part in a `sync-with-sram` configuration and the value is the password for the SRAM LDAP sub tree.
+The key is the name of the service, i.e. the `service` part in a `sync-with-sram` configuration and the value is the password for the SRAM LDAP subtree.

 ##### SMTP password

-The SMTP passwords take a slightly more complex structure then the key value pairs of SRAM LDAP passwords.
+The SMTP passwords take a slightly more complex structure than the key value pairs of SRAM LDAP passwords.
 For SMTP you need the FQDN, i.e. hostname and domain name, of the SMTP host and the login account name.
-Login account names and the associated password form a key value pair and are grouped under the SMTP FQDN.
+Login account names and the associated password from a key value pair and are grouped under the SMTP FQDN.

 #### Environment variable